meri-imperiumi/handbook/docs/systems/electrics.md

 **Note: stow the hydrogenerator when batteries are full**

+### Wind turbine

+Lille Ø carries a rigging-suspended [Superwind 350](https://www.superwind.com/en/) wind generator.
+This is possible to hoist in the foretriangle when at anchor to generate power when the solar panels aren't producing.
+It starts producing some power at 11kt wind speed.

+#### Deploying the wind generator

+- [ ] Ensure wind turbine stop switch is in the *Stop* position
+- [ ] Attach the upper bracket to the spinnaker pole topping lift, and with the short strop to the inter forestay
+- [ ] Connect wind turbine power cables using the MC4 connectors
+- [ ] Hoist the turbine to comfortable working height
+- [ ] Attach wind turbine tail
+- [ ] Attach the three blades
+- [ ] Hoist to deployment height (lower bracket just above a raised hand when standing on front hatch)
+- [ ] Attach the forward bridle to the two deck pad eyes
+- [ ] Attach aft bridle to the ring on the bottom of the mast
+- [ ] Tighten topping lift and bridle so that the turbine cannot swing around
+- [ ] Turn stop switch to *Run* position

 ### Alternator

 The [[engine]] has been upgraded with a **A2120S** 80A alternator.
 This charges the starter battery circuit (and house bank via an Orion XS DC-DC charger).